hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Color and RGB curves.

-This modifier works the same as the :doc:`Curves Node </compositing/types/color/adjust/rgb_curves>`.
+This modifier works the same as the :doc:`/compositing/types/color/adjust/rgb_curves`.

 .. index:: Video Sequencer Modifiers; Hue Correct Modifier